 The movie Anaconda began as a single horror movie based on giant killer snakes.
 It quickly grew into a film franchise of five feature and TV films, all based around the same snake: the anaconda.
 In the film, the movie snake measures 40 feet long and constricts its way through a documentary crew.

 Green anacondas, also known as giant anacondas, are the heaviest snakes on Earth.
 They’re also among the longest snakes around.
-These constrictors can grow up to 17 feet long, and weigh over 200 pounds.
+These constrictors can grow up to 17 feet long, and weigh more than 200 pounds.

 3. Mega Snake (2007)

-Filmed in Bulgaria and made for TV is the monster snake film Mega Snake.
+Monster snake film Mega Snake was made for TV and filmed in Bulgaria.
 Unlike the rest of our largest movie snakes, this monster actually has a name: Unteka.
 Unteka starts out as a tiny snake in a jar, but through human negligence, it soon grows to 70 feet long.

 2. Boa (2001)

 The snake in the movie Boa is based on the real-life boa constrictor.
-Boa constrictors aren’t the biggest snakes in the world, but they’re certainly respectable.
-The boa constrictor grows to a maximum length of 14 feet and may weigh over 50 pounds.
+Boa constrictors aren’t the biggest snakes in the world, but they certainly grow to a respectable size.
+The boa constrictor grows to a maximum length of 14 feet and may weigh more than 50 pounds.

 Boa constrictors are native to South America, where they spend much of their lives high in the trees.
 These snakes eat mainly rodents, like mice and rats, but won’t say no to lizards, frogs, monkeys, ocelots, or even wild pigs.
 Boa constrictors are non-venomous and give birth to live young.